The club is to be known as ‘The Flying Tin Cans’.

 able to meet the minimum criteria then they are eligible for membership.

-iv) All applicants for membership will be expected to abide by the rules of the group as laid down in
+iv) All applicants for membership will be expected to abide by the rules of the club as laid down in

 the General Standard Operating Procedures (SOP’s).